apache/incubator-hugegraph-doc/content/en/docs/quickstart/hugegraph-loader.md

 ```

 The specific data loading process can be referenced under [4.5 User Docker to load data](#45-use-docker-to-load-data)

+> Note:
+> 1. The docker image of hugegraph-loader is a convenience release to start hugegraph-loader quickly, not official distribution artifacts.
+You can find more details from [ASF Release Distribution Policy](https://infra.apache.org/release-distribution.html#dockerhub).
+>
+> 2. Recommand to use `release tag`(like `1.0.0`) for the stable version.
+Use `latest` tag to experience the newest functions in development.

 ### 3 How to use
 The basic process of using HugeGraph-Loader is divided into the following steps: